Sangramsingkayte/Speech-Synthesis-System/README.md

-              The Festival Speech Synthesis System
+##The Festival Speech Synthesis System
-                   version 2.5.1 July 2020

-This directory contains the Festival Speech Synthesis System, developed at CSTR, University of Edinburgh.
-The project was originally started by Alan W Black and Paul Taylor but many others have been involved (see ACKNOWLEDGEMENTS file for full list).

 Festival offers a general framework for building speech synthesis systems as well as including examples of various modules.
 As a whole